AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 ## Built-in access levels in Adobe Workfront {#built-in-access}

-Workfront has 3 built-in access levels.
-Each of the built-in access levels is attached to one of the 3 paid Workfront licenses: Standard, Light, Contributor.
-There is also an External unpaid license designed primarily for sharing documents with people who don't use Workfront.
+Workfront has 6 built-in access levels:

+* System Administrator
+* Standard
+* Light
+* Light Limited
+* Contributor
+* External

-Depending on the access level, up to 3 settings are available for most of the Workfront object types:
+Depending on the access level, up to 3 permissions are available for most of the Workfront object types:

 <table style="table-layout:auto">
     <tr>